Family Law Advice and Covid-19

 - Essential Questions for Separated Parents in Lockdown

-If you would like any advice or information on how we can help you and your partner to reach an agreement in these unprecedented time, please contact our talented team of top London divorce and family lawyers at firstname.lastname@example.org or T: 020 7420 5000.
+If you would like any advice to help you and your partner to reach an agreement on your parenting arrangements moving forward, please contact our talented team of top London divorce and family lawyers at firstname.lastname@example.org or T: 020 7420 5000.

 Financial Separation →

-The end of a relationship carries uncertainty over financial security.
+The end of a relationship often carries with it uncertainty over your future financial security.
+The impact of Covid-19 added another layer of uncertainty for many.

-If you were reaching the end of financial negotiations, it probably seems that, just as a final resolution was in sight, all the pieces have been thrown into the air as as result of the Covid-19 crisis we are facing.
-Uncertainty over needs, asset values, incomes and likely pensions will have put in doubt any arrangements that were about to be agreed.
+In some cases, just as a final resolution was in sight, all the pieces were thrown into the air again as a result of the Covid-19 crisis.
+Uncertainty over needs, asset values, incomes and likely pensions may have put in doubt any arrangements that were about to be agreed.

 While for some a pause for thought may be required, for many there may still be a way forward.

-A holding position could be discussed and agreed to give you the time to assess whether the potential structures still make sense as the post-pandemic dust finally clears.
+Where agreements simply cannot be finalised because of continuing uncertainty caused by Covid-19, then some level of developing a “holding position” can be discussed.
+This will give time to assess whether the potential structures still make sense as the post-pandemic dust finally clears.
 You may wish to take a look at our blog on dealing with investment drops during financial negotiations.

 Suspended Financial Arrangements →

-For those who already have financial arrangements in place, you may well find you now need help and guidance stemming from the huge changes that have arisen as a result of the current situation.
+For those who already had financial arrangements in place before Covid-19 took hold, you may find you now need help and guidance stemming from the huge changes that have arisen as a result of the current situation.
 The assumptions on which any agreements were based may well now look very different.

 Spousal maintenance, child maintenance, even the capital and pension orders may (in more extreme circumstances) need to be re-evaluated and adjusted.